apache/druid/docs/ingestion/native-batch.md

 * **February**: 10 records
 * **March**: 9 records

-This is incorrect since the new data has 0 records for January.
-Set `dropExisting` to true to drop the unneeded January segment.
+This may not be what it is expected since the new data has 0 records for January.
+Set `dropExisting` to true to replace the unneeded January segment with a tombstone.

 ## Parallel indexing example